Gexkill/sweng2/TP/src/index.md

 # 4. Tools and Test Equipment Required
 **Note:** Since we said in the previous documents that we use laravel application (MVC php framework), we will use the laravel tests that extend PHPUnit tests.
 They are the same as Arquilan + jUnit (tests for JEE explained during the lessons) but for php + laravel.

-We will create stub data to test application.
-Stub data are fake data used to populate the models and to have something to test.
+We will create fake data to test application.
+Fake data are used to populate the models and to have something to test.

 ## 4.1.
 Automatic tests
 Since we want to test the entire application via integration tests, if it respects the requirements we decided to use laravel tests: